jaybl/otrio/otrio/README.md

 GAME RULES:
 Tic-Tac-Toe but you can have up to 4 players rather than just 2.
-Win conditions are different - 3 in a row with either the same size piece or ascending type (small, mid, large).
+Win conditions are different - 3 in a row with either the same size piece or ascending type (small, mid, large) or all 3 sizes in one cell.

 Possible changes in the future:
 Eventually plan to have P2p connectivity for multiplayer.